 CSI McGill (Cegep Students Information/Orientation session)

 This is an opportunity for students to help with the welcome and logistical work for this information day intended for newly accepted students from Cegep.
-CSI McGill takes place in early June.
+CSI McGill takes place annually in early June.
 In addition to the full-day event, volunteers are also required to attend a 2 hour training/preparation meeting.

 Discover McGill - Logistical Team